 Pranayama is a Sanskrit word which translates into “extension of the prana or breath”.
 It is a practice in yoga that involves the regulation of your breathing through specific techniques and exercise.
-“Prana” means life-force and it is the life-force or vital energy that pervades the body.
+“Prana” means life-force or vital energy that pervades the body.

 Deep breathing and its varied techniques have a long list of benefits.
 Diaphragmatic breathing is recommended for various diseases.
 Both are part and parcel of Pranayama.
 The most obvious benefit is the deep relaxation of the mind and release of stress from the body.
 You can feel this almost immediately.
 There are however, a number of additional advantages.

-Another side note to this is that , you consciously tell your brain to relax with a bodily function.
+- Another side note to this is that , you consciously tell your brain to relax with a bodily function.
 Your body learns how to relax on command from your mind.
 This overflows into your everyday life.
-Regular practice of Pranayama will make you a more relaxed and calmer individual who is able to think clearly.
+Regular practice of breathing exercise will make you a more relaxed and calmer individual who is able to think clearly.

 Though most forms of yoga are safe to practice across the board, it is advised that people who want to practice different Pranayamas should at least have some prior experience doing yoga.
 Since there may be adverse effects of hyperventilation or over-breathing resulting in oxygen loss, it is best if Pranayama is practiced under the supervision of a guru.